SophieDufrane/redeemit-platform/README.md

 ## 7. Credit

+### **Content & Resources**
+All written content in this project was created by me, with occasional adjustments using ChatGPT for clarity and flow—particularly for gift card descriptions, terms & conditions, and brand presentations.

+The gift card images were sourced from the respective brands' websites and are hosted via **Cloudinary** for optimised performance.

+Additional images were obtained from **Freepik**.

+### **Acknowledgements**
 A special thanks to my mentors, **Sandeep Aggarwal** and **Julia Konovalova**, for their valuable insights and guidance throughout this project.
 Their feedback and expertise greatly contributed to refining the functionality and improving the overall structure of **RedeemIt**.

+A huge thanks to the **developer community**, particularly peers in **Slack** for their helpful troubleshooting assistance.

+Finally, a heartfelt thank you to my **husband** for his encouragement and support throughout this project, as well as my **sister** for testing the app and redeeming a lot of points!